dannysmith/dannyis-jekyll/_posts/2020-03-14-website-redesign-i.md

 4. Do not over-abstract.
 Avoid fallbacks, polyfills and hacks.
 5. Bake accessibility in.

-I'll come back to these in future articles.
+I'll come back to these regularly.

 ## Jekyll Plugins

 It's tempting to install a whole bunch of plugins – there are some great ones out there.
-But every plugin is a build-time dependancy, so I settled on just three.
+But every plugin is a build-time dependancy, so I've settled on just three.

 * **[Optional Front Matter](https://github.com/benbalter/jekyll-optional-front-matter)**.
 This makes the front-matter optional, obviously.
+I want it so that my HTML pages don't need any front matter.
 * **[SEO Tag](https://github.com/jekyll/jekyll-seo-tag)**.
 This adds a bunch of SEO-related meta tags in a pretty intelligent way.
 * **[Redirect From](https://github.com/jekyll/jekyll-redirect-from)**.
 This lets me set up redirects in a super-intuitive way.
 I can crate an empty page or post, specify the redirect in the front matter and be done with it.